Efficient Evader Detection in Mobile Sensor Networks: Algorithm for mobile coverage

 \section{Algorithm for mobile coverage}

-The algorithm we present is based on~\cite[Theorem~3]{EvasionPaths}, which states that the time-varying alpha complex and time-varying rotation information are sufficient to determine whether or not an evasion path exists in a connected mobile sensor network.
-While making this theorem algorithmic, one of our key contributions is to present an implementation which is not state-based.
+The algorithm we present is based on~\cite[Theorem~3]{EvasionPaths}, which states that the time-varying alpha complex and time-varying rotation information (the cyclic order of edges around each vertex) are sufficient to determine whether or not an evasion path exists in a connected mobile sensor network.
+While making this theorem algorithmic, one of our key contributions is to present an implementation which is not state-based, i.e.\ not based on cases.

-The structures used in~\cite[Theorem~3]{EvasionPaths} are presented in an ad-hoc way; what is the intuition behind using the alpha complex and rotation data?
-The intuition comes from~\cite[Figure~13]{EvasionPaths}, which shows the time-varying connectivity data\footnote{i.e., either the time-varying \v{C}ech, alpha, or Vietoris--Rips complexes} in a sensor network alone cannot determine whether or not an evasion path exists.
+The structures used in~\cite[Theorem~3]{EvasionPaths} are presented in an ad hoc way; what is the intuition behind using the alpha complex with rotation data?
+The intuition comes from~\cite[Figure~13]{EvasionPaths}, which shows that the time-varying connectivity data\footnote{i.e., either the time-varying \v{C}ech, alpha, or Vietoris-Rips complexes} in a sensor network alone cannot determine whether or not an evasion path exists.
 More information about how the covered region is embedded into spacetime is required.
 Since our sensors live in the plane, this extra embedding information can take the form of weak rotation data: each sensor measures the cyclic order of its neighboring sensors.
-Through the ideas presented in Section~\ref{ssec:boundary-cycles}, we are able to obtain a combinatorial representation of the uncovered region's components.
+Through the ideas presented in Section~\ref{ssec:boundary-cycles}, we are able to obtain a combinatorial representation for each of the uncovered region's connected components.
 We note that this rotation information distinguishes the two examples in~\cite[Figure~13]{EvasionPaths}.
+The question of whether or not the time-varying \v{C}ech complex of a sensor network, in conjunction with rotation data, is enough to determine if an evasion path exists is unknown --- see the open question on Page~13 of~\cite{EvasionPaths}.
+However,~\cite[Theorem~3]{EvasionPaths} shows that the time-varying alpha complex is sufficient when equipped with rotation data.
+This result relies on the fact that the 1-skeleton of an alpha complex forms a planar graph whereas the 1-skeleton of a \v{C}ech complex may not; see~\cite[Figure~14]{EvasionPaths}.

+The main idea is to use the rotation data to extract the boundary cycles of this planar graph.
+The boundary cycles effectively partition the domain into polygonal regions.
+Some of these regions will correspond to connected components of the complement of the covered region, that is, regions with a portion that is uncovered by the sensors.
+The other regions will correspond to the 2-simplices of the alpha complex.
+This allows us to identify some boundary cycles with connected components of the complement of the covered region, and the others with 2-simplices.
+We can then maintain labels on all boundary cycles and record whether the associated region may contain an intruder or not.
+Indeed, these labels can be used to recover the Reeb graph, and thus determine whether or not an evasion path exists.

-It should be noted that in~\cite[Theorem~3]{EvasionPaths} the authors assume the alpha complex remains connected.
-We will maintain this assumption; see Section~\ref{sec:PowerDown} for more on relaxing this assumption.
+It should be noted that in~\cite[Theorem~3]{EvasionPaths} the authors assume the alpha complex remains connected for all times $t$.
+We will maintain this assumption for now; see Section~\ref{sec:PowerDown} for more on relaxing this assumption.